 Winter brings a whole new adventure where you’ll walk on the frozen creek and see glittering icefalls.

-33 – Discover the Cave and Basin National Historic Site
+36 – Discover the Cave and Basin National Historic Site

-Travel to the birthplace of Canada’s national parks and enjoy a lesson in cultural and natural heritage.
 The Cave and Basin National Historic Site has several trails and boardwalks to explore, taking you into the heart of the wilderness.
+Tours are available if you want to delve a little deeper into the natural world as well.

-34 – Go snowshoeing in the backcountry
+37 – Go snowshoeing in the backcountry

-Stop for a moment to gather your breath and appreciate the silence.
+Regardless of which trail you venture on, make sure to stop for a moment to gather your breath and appreciate the silence.
 Maybe you’ll come across moose or wolf tracks as you leave your own footprints in the crisp white powder.

-35 – Visit the Whyte Museum of the Canadian Rockies
+38 – Visit the Whyte Museum of the Canadian Rockies

 At the Whyte Museum of the Canadian Rockies, you’ll discover how local people have learned to live in harmony with nature.
 Travelers come here from miles around to hear stories of those who have forged an existence in this mountain wilderness.

-36 – Have a blast at Calaway Park
+39 – Have a blast at Calaway Park

-37 – Explore Kootenay National Park
+40 – Discover the majesty of Kootenay National Park

 Kootenay National Park is a bit of an insider secret, so if you want to escape the crowds, this is the place to come.

-39 – Breathe the fresh air at Vermilion Lakes
+42 – Breathe the fresh air at Vermilion Lakes

 You’ll find the Vermilion Lakes in Bow Valley, just a short drive from Banff.
 The lush marshlands are an easy escape from urban life, and perfect for anyone after a quick burst of wilderness immersion.